What Does a “Keto Diet” Consist of?

 This new approach to preventing the complications that go along with aging is hopeful.
 People are living longer but the quality of their life can improve by improving their healthy lifestyle habits through exercise, and eating for a healthy brain.

 Stevia Version 2.0

 Sugar has been linked to our obesity epidemic, rise in type 2 diabetes and even addicted behaviors.
-Stevia is an all-natural calorie free sweetener that comes form the stevia leaf.
+Stevia is an all-natural calorie-free sweetener that comes from the stevia leaf.
 It is not chemically made or altered and it is gain major popularity among the nutritionally savvy population.